Start an Application

 The pianists are responsible for their own accommodations.
 There are, however, a limited number of host families available on a first-come, first-served basis to admitted competitors.
 The Competition will also provide a list of partner hotels (accommodation at the pianist’s expense) including those potentially offering a discount to competitors.

-Pianists will be provided with a list of available practice facilities in Nashville.
+Pianists will be provided with a list of available practice facilities secured by the Competition in Nashville, sign-up sheets for the times, and instructions to the locations.